 The Sprague Research Library will not be "open for business" until the cataloging is complete.
 However, the museum can respond to general inquiries from those with an interest in the Sprague Library holdings.

 More in-depth inquiries and researcher visits can be arranged for a nominal fee.
-Please contact Ashley Morton, Archaeology Program Manager at 509-525-7703.
+For an appointment, please call 509-525-7703.